Lacebark elm at Fort Worth Botanic Gardens

 FOLIAGE: Leaves are alternate, simple and ovate about 1 to 1-1/2 inches long with sawtooth margins, tapering to a point at the tip and like most elms the leaves are rather lopsided at the base.
 The leaves are medium to dark green above and lighter beneath and generally have weak yellow fall color.

 CULTURE: Lacebark elm is a very fast growing upright to spreading and even drooping tree.
 It has delicate foliage for an elm.
 In the past I have said this tree is extremely easy to grow, which it is, except for one fatal flaw.
 It is susceptible to cotton root rot and should not be planted in the black soils where cotton crops have grown in the past.
 The Sick Tree Treatment can prevent this problem in most cases but not all.
-It is cold and wind tolerant and relatively drought tolerant tree and requires only moderate fertilization.
-Can tolerate extremely poor soils and restricted root growth areas and even soil compaction.
-It is also resistant to the elm diseases and typical elm insect pests.
+It is not as cold and wind tolerant as once thought.
+It is relatively drought tolerant and requires only moderate fertilization.

 PROPAGATION: Can be grown easily from seed, softwood cuttings or cuttings taken in late winter just prior to spring bud break.